notacodebro/LTRMPL-1201/task1/task1.md

 2. Configure OSPF on each interface

 The interfaces with ip addresses in the default vrf will need to be added to Area 0.
-Proceed to add the interfaces on each router to OSPF Area 0 and commit your changes.
+Proceed by adding the interfaces on each router to OSPF Area 0 and commit your changes.

 Here is the configuration for sr-p001:
 ```bash